akka/akka-http/docs/src/main/paradox/routing-dsl/directives/execution-directives/handleExceptions.md

 ## Description

-Catches exceptions thrown by the inner route and handles them using the specified @unidoc[ExceptionHandler].
+Catches exceptions thrown by the inner route and handles them using the specified @apidoc[ExceptionHandler].

-Using this directive is an alternative to using a global implicitly defined @unidoc[ExceptionHandler] that applies to the complete route.
+Using this directive is an alternative to using a global implicitly defined @apidoc[ExceptionHandler] that applies to the complete route.

 See @ref[Exception Handling](../../exception-handling.md) for general information about options for handling exceptions.